 What is a Will?

-A Will is an extremely important document which provides the opportunity for an individual to determine exactly how their estate (money, property, and possessions) should be shared out between loved ones following their death.
+Wills are an extremely important document that provides the opportunity for an individual to determine exactly how their estate (money, property, and possessions) should be shared out between loved ones following their death.

 Sadly, more than two-thirds of people in the UK die without a Will.
 This means that the rules of intestacy will apply, which may not distribute the estate in the way the deceased would have wished.